How to Change Your Name in Scotland

 Comparing the Two Methods

-- Made before a solicitor, notary public, or justice of the peace
+- Made before a solicitor, notary or justice of the peace

 - Require a professional appointment